 A molecule can bind to its target with exquisite potency and still fail as a drug.
-The reason?
-ADMET—the pharmacokinetic and safety properties that determine whether a molecule can actually become a medicine.
+The reason is often ADMET: the pharmacokinetic and safety profile that determines whether a molecule can reach the right tissue, stay there long enough to help, and leave the body without causing unacceptable harm.

 Absorption: Can the drug get into the bloodstream?
 Distribution: Does it reach the right tissues?
 Metabolism: Is it broken down too quickly—or too slowly?
 Excretion: Can the body clear it safely?
 Toxicity: Does it cause unacceptable harm?